postgres/pgweb/docs/batch.rst

 moderation/moderation_report.py
 -------------------------------
-This script enumerates all unmoderated objects in the database and generates an email to the slaves list if there are any pending, to prod the moderators to do their job.
+This script enumerates all unmoderated objects in the database and generates an email to the NOTIFICATION_EMAIL address if there are any pending, to prod the moderators to do their job.

 rss/fetch_rss_feeds.py
 ----------------------